"From Alabama to Zion National Park"

 If you read about my June 2023 visit (below) you might notice I mentioned an old friend who lives in Houston.
 Well one thing we agreed upon while having lunch was that we should go together to see the solar eclipse the following April.
 I let my old friend take charge of finding a hotel room for the night before and the viewing site itself – which turned out to be Uvalde, TX.

-On this trip I flew from Orlando to Houston, and while in Texas my friend did all the drive (he is a terrible driver but I’m relieved to say I’m still alive).
+On this trip I flew from Orlando to Houston, and while in Texas my friend did all the driving (he is a terrible driver but I’m relieved to say I’m still alive).
 NO, I was not required to give my sheriff’s department in Florida any flight info at all.
 That only applies to international travel.
 Also NO, I was not required to give them any information about my friend’s name or his car.
 It’s out of state so it’s none of their business.

 However, YES I had to register my friend’s Texas address as a “temporary address” and destination.
 Some registrants I speak to are concerned about the consequences of registering this information.
 In the case of Florida’s registry, his address temporarily appeared on the FL SOR public website on my day of arrival, and them magically disappeared when I left.
 The good news was my old friend didn’t freak out about that.